When it comes to FIFA 20 Career Mode, most players might look to build their attack first and worry about the rest of the squad later.

 When looking for cheap, but good, options at CDM in FIFA 20 Career Mode it’s best to turn your attentions away from Europe and search for younger players you can grow.

 Perhaps the best option for this is Deportivo Cali midfielder Andres Balanta, currently playing in Colombia’s top flight.
 At just 19 years old, the CDM has an overall of 61 with decent stamina (71), standing tackle (63) and short passing (64).
-Valued at around £450k, you won’t have to pay too much for the teenager who has the potential to grow to 81 overall.
+Valued at around £450k, you won’t have to pay more than that for the teenager who has the potential to grow to 78 overall, despite his higher release clause.

 Mattia Viviani (Brescia)